These oven-baked buttermilk chicken strips are a healthier alternative to fast food or frozen chicken nuggets for the kids!

 The marinade is just some buttermilk mixed with a little vegetable oil, some garlic, ground cumin, maple syrup and salt and pepper to tastes.
 It’s a technique from Nigella Lawson I wanted to try out.
 She used this with drumsticks which should be marinated overnight to tenderize them more.
 But since we’re dealing with chicken tenders, we can significantly reduce the marination time.
 Chicken tenders don’t need as much tenderizing!

 Let it marinate in the fridge for 30 minutes.
 While you’re doing this, we can start toasting the bread crumbs.
 I used panko bread crumbs because they’re flakier but you can also use Italian bread crumbs.
 If you’re curious about panko, you can find it in most grocery stores right next to the Italian bread crumbs.
-The toasting of the bread crumbs should take about 5 minutes You don’t really need any oil for this, just a hot pan.
+The toasting of the bread crumbs should take about 5 minutes and you don’t really need any oil for this, just a hot pan.
 So start doing this over medium high heat.
 It’ll take awhile for them to start browning and you won’t notice anything the first few minutes.
 But once you notice some browning on the bottom of the pan, start stirring it up to even up the browning and don’t stop.
 After this it’ll brown super, super fast so you’ll need to be on your game.

 Make sure to stir constantly to avoid some bread crumbs being burnt.
 You should end up with a relatively even browning but there will be some stubborn pale strays.
 Once you’re done browning the bread crumbs, remove them from the pan because they will keep browning with the residual heat.
 Season the bread crumbs with salt and pepper to taste.
 Now you can opt to keep it simple with just a basic seasoned bread crumb mixture, or you can go crazy adding in spices like smoked paprika, garlic powder, onion powder or whatever seasoning your kids like.